 Overview of who attends the conference: It may be important for you to provide an overview of who attends the conference.
 Conference attendees generally include law school and legal employer representatives from across North America, as well as many industry vendors and consultants.
 Attendees typically work in recruitment, professional development, and diversity management within legal employer organizations, and in career counseling, recruiting, professional development, public interest advising, and pro bono coordination at law schools.
 No matter what sort of institution they come from, most NALP members will find representatives of their peer institutions at the conference.
 The opportunity for law schools and legal employers to exchange information is invaluable, as is the chance to learn about innovative practices from other peer institutions.

-Overview of the speakers: NALP conference speakers are a mix of NALP members, consultants, professors, law firm partners, law school professors, judges, CEOs, and other experts.
+Overview of the speakers: NALP conference speakers are a mix of NALP members, consultants, professors, law firm partners, law school professors and deans, judges, CEOs, and other experts.
 Make a note that no other conference offers as wide a variety of speakers with expertise in the legal industry.